BlakeMack/rails-stupid-coaching/README.md

 Things you may want to cover:

+* Ruby version: 3.1.2p20 (2022-04-12 revision 4491bb740a)

-* Ruby version
+* Ruby task manager

-* Ruby task manager/ basic coaching application responding to user input
+* Basic coaching application responding to user input